 Lee brings her past experience and fresh eye to Allure, and has been slowly but surely reinventing the iconic 25-years-young glossy.
 Flip through the recent issues of the magazine and you’ll see features on social media–adept It models like Bella Hadid alongside industry mainstays like Naomi Campbell (all hail the queen!).
 This is no coincidence, we can assume; the magazine is ushering in its new age while letting readers know it won't forget its storied history.
 The classic Allure layouts you’ve come to expect (and love) are infused with pops of color and an eye-catching new design aesthetic.
 Suffice to say, the magazine is in the middle of a renaissance—and Lee is the fearless artist leading the way.

-So, back to that million dollar question: how does one manage such a reinvention while keeping the soul of the brand (and one’s sanity) intact?
+So, back to that million-dollar question: how does one manage such a reinvention while keeping the soul of the brand (and one’s sanity) intact?
 We caught up with Lee via email and asked this question and all of her secrets to success, as well as how we might apply her advice to our own careers (a sky-high pair of heels is recommended).
-Keep scrolling to find out how to kill it like Michelle Lee in the workplace.

 "Ooh, that’s a tough question.
 I tend to think people know everything now, thanks to Instagram and Snapchat.
 Yes, there are parts of the job that are intensely fun and glamorous (my beauty product stash is ridiculous), but my average day is spent in a gazillion meetings and at my computer."